Pradnya1208/Drawing-recognition-using-CNN-and-flask/README.md

 ## Saving the Model
-Now that our model is ready, we can embbed it into a Flask Web-App.
+Now that our model is ready, we can embed it into a Flask Web-App.
 To do so, it is more convenient to save (serialize) our model using pickle.

-While saving the model, I encountered with the "Model not picklable".<br>
+While saving the model, I encountered with the error `Model not picklable`.<br>
 following is the hotfix I used for this:
 [Reference](https://github.com/tensorflow/tensorflow/issues/34697)
 ```